 Use the following 12 tips to keep yourself motivated:

 Have you already read these books of Grant Cardone, The 10X Rule: The Only Difference Between Success And Failure and Be Obsessed Or Be Average?
 If your answer is no, it’s time for you to grab copies of those books.

-Grant explain in details that got huge goal will force you to higher your standard.
-Setting real goals and 10X them to increase your daily action.
+Grant explains in detail that got a huge goal will force you to higher your standard.
+Setting real goals and 10X them to increase your daily activity.

 Your goal must be realistic as well.
-If you are broke and you put as your main objective to become millionaire (aka get 1.000.000$) in the next 30 days.
-Of course it’ll be hard.
+If you are broke and you put as your main objective to become a millionaire (aka getting 1.000.000$) in the next 30 days.
+Of course, it’ll be hard.
 Aim that goal differently, reach 1 million bucks in 300 days and 2.5M in 500 days (it’s an example).

 If you already 100.000$ a year and you want to go to the next step.
-Take your goal and multiple it by 10 (It’s a very very shorten way of The 10X Rule).
+Take your goal and multiply it by 10 (It’s a very very shorten the way of The 10X Rule).

 2. Seek feedback

 Be open to any feedback, whether positive or negative as it is right for your motivation.